Local Quantum Mechanical Prediction of the Singlet State Using Geometric Algebra: Formulation of Measurement Functions

-We shall now formulate certain explicitly local measurement functions, akin to those in Bell's framework \cite{Bell-1964}.
-This approach yields the aforementioned result of $-{\bf a}\cdot{\bf b}$ and aligns with the eigenvalues of observable operators that entail spins being detected by detectors, with the division of the singlet vector governed by the conservation of spin angular momentum, as discussed in ${\bf s_1}+{\bf s_2}=0$, so that:
+We shall now formulate certain explicit local measurement functions, similar to those in Bell's framework \cite{Bell-1964}.
+This approach yields the aforementioned result of $-{\bf a}\cdot{\bf b}$ and aligns with the eigenvalues of observable operators that entail spins being detected by detectors, with the division of the singlet vector governed by the conservation of spin angular momentum, as discussed with ${\bf s_1}+{\bf s_2}=0$, so that: